Today is (supposedly, roughly) the birthday of William Shakespeare. April 23, 1564. (Title of the post from Sonnet 98.)

 And cry my felfe awake?
 That’s falfe to’s bed?
 Is it?

 Let’s look at the differences.
 In the Riverside, the first “false to his bed” is presented as an exclamation.
 But in the folio, it is a QUESTION.
-I cannot even tell you what a huge difference this makes in playing the moment.
-But it also makes a huge difference in terms of the monologue’s MEANING and progression.
+I cannot even tell you what a huge difference this makes in the playing of the moment.
+But it also makes a huge difference in terms of the monologue’s MEANING.
 What is Imogen DOING here?
 What is she actually saying?

 Like I said, this is how actors read a text.
 You’re looking for how to play it, how to lift it off the page.